my-realm/breadth-first/README.md

   - Design of Currency

 ## Systems Perspective
-The word "being" is taken as a synonym for the word "system" and the definition of the word *word* is provided after a discussion on the concept of concept and the concept of recursion.
+Here, the word "being" is taken as a synonym for the word "physical thing" or "system."
+And the definition of the word *word* is to be provided after a discussion on the concept of concept, and the concept of recursion.

-A system is a collection of entities where the word "entity" is a synonym for the words "thing" and "concept".
+A system is a collection of entities where the word "entity" alludes to any tangible or intabible part of a cognizer's "reality."
 As such the words - being, system, entity and thing are synonymous within this discourse.
-Furthermore, a "property" or an "attribute" is an entity that happens to be mutable.
+Furthermore, a "property" or an "attribute" of an entity is a thing, that happens to be mutable.

-The appropriate deffinition of mutability or changability is discussed after a discussion of "entropy" and "degrees of freedom" so for now, let the sense of such words be the putative definitions available in any English dictionary.
+The appropriate deffinition of "mutability" or "changability" is discussed after a discussion of "entropy" and "degrees of freedom" so for now, let the sense of such words like mutability be the putative definitions available in any English dictionary.

-Let *symantic space* allude to the collection of all concepts that are knowable and unknowable to a system of maximum cognitive potency.
-As a philosophical tenant, the existence of the symantic space is decidedly independent of the cognitive system.
-It is already implied that there exist degrees of cognition and that a cognitive system may achieve the complete absence of cognition to become non-existent or anhialated.
+Let *symantic space* allude to the collection of all concepts that are knowable and unknowable to a system that has greatest possible cognitive potency in the universe.
+As a philosophical tenant, the existence of the universe's symantic space is decidedly independent of every humanoid cognitive system.
+This means that the universe and "its mind" are not contingent on the form and function of any human being or computer based "artificial intelligence."
+This also implies that there do exist certain functions within the universe, like death, that can allow a being to achieve the complete absence of cognition, to then become non-existent or anhialated.

 ### Presence and Absence
-In discussing what is versus what isn't the implicit assumption of dichotomies is utilized.
-In explicating such assumptions we can achieve a potential for "checking our assumptions" at any juncture in this version controlled document.
+In discussing what is versus what isn't "real," the implicit assumption of dichotomies is utilized.
+In explicating such assumptions we can gain the ability to "check our assumptions" at any juncture in this version controlled document.

 TODO: continue discussion on logical monads, dichotomies, trichotomies etc.